Giant isopod: Ecology

 Giant isopods are important scavengers in the deep-sea benthic environment.
 They are mainly found from the gloomy sublittoral zone at a depth of 170 m to the pitch darkness of the bathyal zone at 2140 m, where pressures are high and temperatures are very low.
 A few species from this genus have been reported from shallower depths, notably B. miyarei between 22 and 280 m, the poorly known B. decemspinosus between 70 and 80 m, and B. doederleini as shallow as 100 m.

 The depth record for any giant isopod is 2500 m for B. kensleyi, but this species also occurs as shallow as 300 m.
 Over 80% of B. giganteus are found at a depth between 365 and 730 m.
 In regions with both "giant" and "supergiant" species, the former mainly live on the continental slope, while the latter mainly live on the bathyal plain.
 Although Bathynomus have been recorded in water as warm as 20 C, they are primarily found in much colder places.
 For example, during a survey of the deep-sea fauna of Exuma Sound in the Bahamas, B. giganteus was found to be common in water between 3.25 and 13 C, but more abundant towards the lower temperature.

 In contrast, preliminary studies indicate that B. doederleinii stops feeding when the temperature falls below 3 C. This lower temperature limit may explain their absence from temperate and frigid regions where seas at the depth preferred by Bathynomus often are colder.
 They are thought to prefer a muddy or clay substrate and lead solitary lives.

 Although generalist scavengers, these isopods are mostly carnivorous and feed on dead whales, fish, and squid.
 They may also prey on slow-moving animals such as sea cucumbers, sponges, radiolarians, nematodes, and other zoobenthos, and perhaps even live fish.
 They are known to attack trawl catches.
-One giant isopod was filmed attacking a larger dogfish shark in a deepwater trap by latching onto and eating the animal's face.
-This footage was aired during the 2015 episode of Shark Week called "Alien Sharks: Close Encounters".
+One giant isopod was filmed attacking a larger dogfish shark in a deepwater trap by latching onto and eating its face.

-As food is scarce in the deep-ocean biome, giant isopods must make take advantage of whatever food they have available.
+As food is scarce in the deep-ocean biome, giant isopods must take advantage of whatever food they have available.
 They are adapted to long periods of famine and have been known to survive over 5 years without food in captivity.
 When a significant source of food is encountered, giant isopods gorge themselves to the point that they could barely move.
 A study examining the digestive system contents of 1651 specimens of B. giganteus found that fish were most commonly eaten, followed by cephalopods and decapods, particularly carideans and galatheids.